JohnPMills/modern-saturn/content/sign-up.md

       you full access to our "Level Up: Mental Health Literacy Training Programme" and invite you into the community of other early adopters, we'd like to know a little more about you.
 Please complete the adjacent form with details of your favourite games, hobbies, and age.
+We hope to release the first round of invites in January 2022.

       ## Requirements to join